 Turn off the Auto-Retrieval of Messages option on settings

 When there are interruptions in receiving messages or the internet connection, the downloading process will be paused until the connection becomes stable again.
+Stopping auto retrieval of messages is another one of the key troubleshooting steps that often fixes this issue.

 - Open Messages on your Android phone